rizkyhaksono/otakudesu-be/README.md

 # Otakudesu API Scaper

-# NOTE: This project is no longer maintained.
-The website has cloudflare protection and the scaper is not working anymore.

 This is a simple API scaper for Otakudesu website.
 This API scaper is used to get the latest anime list from Otakudesu website.

 <strong>PS: This project is for educational purposes only.
 Use it at your own risk.</strong>